 The five days leading up to and including ovulation are your most fertile–sperm can live for a few days and will hang around waiting for an egg to be released; by contrast, your egg will only last for 24 hours, so once you’ve ovulated the window of opportunity is smaller.

 But what are the actual signs of ovulation?
 Here’s how to tell and increase your chances of fertilization:

 You ovulate about 14 days before the start of your period.
 Counting the first day of your period as day 1, women with regular 28-day cycles ovulate on day 14.
-But if you have, say, a cycle lasting 32 or 35 days it’s going to be more like day 18.
-And if your cycles are really irregular, the calendar is not going to be much help at all.
+But if you have, say, a cycle lasting 32 or 35 days, it will be more like day 18.
+And if your cycles are irregular, the calendar will not be much help at all.

 Want a shortcut?
 Try an online ovulation predictor.
 This helps time and track all your symptoms of ovulation with ease.

 For some women, this is a reliable, simple sign.
 As you get close to ovulation, your cervical mucus will become copious, clear and slippery—like egg whites.
 It stretches between your fingers.
 Once your discharge becomes scant and sticky again, ovulation is over.